-Chapter 4 covers text and file processing in more depth.
+Chapter 4 covers strings and text processing in more depth.
 It continues the coverage of strings from Chapter 2 with a discussion of string value representations, string operators and methods, and formatted output.
 File input/output (I/O) is introduced as well and, in particular, the different patterns for reading text files.
 Finally, the context of file I/O is used to motivate a discussion of exceptions and the different types of exceptions in Python.
-Case Study CS.4 discusses how image files (typically stored as binary files rather than text files) are read and written and how images can be processed using Python.

 Chapter 5 covers execution control structures and loop patterns in depth.
 Basic conditional and iteration structures were introduced in Chapter 3 and then used in Chapter 4 (e.g., in the context of reading files).
 Chapter 5 starts with a discussion of multiway conditional statements.
 The bulk of the chapter is spent on describing the different loop patterns: the various ways for loops and while loops are used.
 Multidimensional lists are introduced as well, in the context of the nested loop pattern.
 More than just covering Python loop structures, this core chapter describes the different ways that problems can be broken down.
 Thus, the chapter fundamentally is about problem solving and algorithms.
-Case Study CS.5 looks underneath the hood of image processing and describes how classic image processing algorithms can be implemented.

 Chapter 6 completes the textbook's coverage of Python's built-in container data types and their usage.
 The dictionary, set, and tuple data types are motivated and introduced.
 This chapter also completes the coverage of strings with a discussion of character encodings and Unicode.
 Finally, the concept of randomness is introduced in the context of selecting and permuting items in containers.
-Case Study CS.6 makes use of concepts introduced in this chapter to show how a blackjack application can be developed.

-Chapters 4 through 6 represent the second layer in the breadth-first approach this textbook takes.
-One of the main challenges students face in an introductory programming course is mastering conditional and iteration structures and, more generally, the computational problem-solving and algorithm development skills.
+Chapters 4 through 6 represent the second layer in the breadth-first approach this text-book takes.
+One of the main challenges students face in a introductory programming course is mastering of conditional and iteration structures and, more generally, the computational problem-solving and algorithm development skills.
 The critical Chapter 5, on patterns of applying execution control structures, appears after students have been using basic conditional statements and iteration patterns for several weeks and have gotten somewhat comfortable with the Python language.
 Having gained some comfort with the language and basic iteration, students can focus on the algorithmic issues rather than less fundamental issues, such as properly reading input or formatting output.